McJones/AGLCLaTeX/README.md

 AGLCLaTex provides for several different types of cases, as covered by the AGLC:

-- ```@case-au-volume``` - Reported cases in a report series arranged by volume.
+- ```@case-gen-volume``` - for reported cases in a report series arranged by volume,
-- ```@case-au-year``` -Reported cases in a report series arranged by year (which may include volumes within that year).
+- ```@case-gen-year``` - for reported cases in a report series arranged by year (which may include volumes within that year),
-- ```@case-au-mnc``` - Unreported cases with a medium neutral citation.
+- ```@case-gen-mnc``` - for unreported cases with a medium neutral citation,
-- ```@case-au-unreported``` - Unreported cases without a medium neutral citation.
+- ```@case-gen-unreported``` - for unreported cases without a medium neutral citation, and
-- ```@arbitration``` - Domestic arbitrations.
+- ```@arbitration``` - for domestic arbitrations.

-- Administrative decisions that are reported or unreported should be cited as cases.
+Administrative decisions that are reported or unreported should be cited as cases.

 Refer to the AGLC for formatting rules.
 Note that:
-- Administrative decisions typically use 'and' instead of 'v' to separate party names.
+- administrative decisions typically use 'and' instead of 'v' to separate party names,
-- Judges' names should conform with the AGLC rules.
+- judges' names should conform with the AGLC rules, and
-- If necessary, additional information can be included in the postnote.
+- if necessary, additional information can be included in the postnote.

 #### Reported decisions

 - _R v Tang_ (2008) 237 CLR 1.

 ```
-@case-au-volume{tang2008,
+@case-gen-volume{tang2008,
 Title  = {R v Tang},
 Year   = {2008},
 Volume = {237},